photo credit: Stephen Spring, Education Director of the Atlanta Bicycle Coalition

 I get a lot of other requests to attend meetings and review proposals, etc. and am most likely going to have to start saying no to them.
 I am also not comfortable in large groups yet due to COVID-19 so you won’t see me at events.
 These are all areas that may be of interest to your future Metro Atlanta (or city-specific) Bicycle Mayor.

-Finally, I am leading Team Trust the Journey in the Atlanta Bike Challenge for the fifth year in a row this Biketober.
+Finally, I am leading Team Trust the Journey in the Atlanta Bike Challenge for the sixth year in a row this Biketober.
 And I may collaborate with my bicycle mayor colleagues on some upcoming global initiatives.
 Follow this blog so you don’t miss updates!

 Bottom line truth: We are in some dire circumstances right now as multiple crises converge, and I don’t see any urgency to act by most leaders throughout Metro Atlanta.
 The greenwashing continues to be egregious and pervasive.
 I have had to accept I don’t have the power to change that.
 Maybe you do.
 If so, you are needed.